 What is Central Sector Schemes?

 Central sector schemes are schemes with 100% funding by the Central government and implemented by the Central Government machinery.
 The central sector schemes are mainly formulated on subjects mainly from the Union List.
 Besides, there are some other programmes that various Central Ministries implements directly in States and UTs which also comes under Central Sector Schemes.
 In these schemes, the financial resources are not shifted to states.
-As per the 2021 budget, there are 704 central sector schemes.
+As per the 2022 budget, there are 740 central sector schemes and allocations.
 The Fifteenth Finance Commission in its report advised the centre to review and rationalize the large number of central sector schemes to reduce unnecessary expenditure.

 What are Centrally Sponsored Schemes (CSS)?